Papierkorb2292/AI-Debugger/README.md

 **WIP**

-A vscode extension for letting an AI help you debugging code
+A vscode extension for letting an AI help you debug code

+This extension is developed as a JugendForscht project.